netanelshriki/Elasticsearch-with-spring-boot/README.md

 }
 ```

-and result return us the whole data on for people who match our query:
+and result return us the whole data on for people who match our query (I won't show the whole result, it's too long :wink:):
 ![This is an image](https://github.com/netanelshriki/Elasticsearch-with-spring-boot/blob/master/src/main/resources/assets/search-query-kibana.png)

 congratulations! :muscle: